cea-hpc/NabLab/BUILD.kokkos.md

 ## Kokkos

-Kokkos can be installed with debian packages but we do not succeed in using it with Modern CMake.
+Kokkos can be installed with debian packages.
-Consequently, we use github sources like this:
+Anyway, we recommend to install Kokkos using github like this:
 ```bash
 	mkdir kokkos
 	cd kokkos